cyberjunky/3commas-cyber-bots/README.md

 Get overview and statistics in order to get an overview and manage your account and funds easily.

 ### Balance Report (balancereport.py)
-A script which examins the connected exchanges, enabled bots and deals on your account.
+A script which examins the connected exchanges, bots and deals on your account.
 Based on al this data, an overview is generated of funds in use and the amount available.

 ![BalanceReport](images/balancereport.png)